Meet our award-winning and inspirational Cycling UK members

 CTC Chief Executive Gordon Seabright announced the winners of the National and Regional Annual Volunteer of the Year Awards and the CTC Tourist Competition at the CTC Annual Dinner and Prizegiving at the Radisson Blu Hotel in Glasgow.

-CTC Chief Executive
+Cycling UK Chief Executive

 The trophies and certificates were presented by Alison Johnstone MSP, who is a keen supporter of cycling in Scotland.